A few weeks ago I learnt about bug-reference-mode, a neat little Emacs

 systems.

-There are two variables that I usually want to set for bug-reference-mode
+There are two variables that I usually want to set for bug-reference-mode:

-- The URL of an individual bug, with
+bug-reference-url-format- The URL of an individual bug, with

-- The regular expression that finds bug ID
+%sused as a placeholder for the bug ID. bug-reference-bug-regexp- The regular expression that finds bug ID

 references.
 This is usually something like